Aaron Clauset: Career

 In 2010, he joined the University of Colorado Boulder as an assistant professor, with primary appointments in the Computer Science Department and the BioFrontiers Institute, an interdisciplinary institute focused on quantitative systems biology.
 He joined the founding editorial board of Science Advances as an Associate Editor in 2014, and became the Deputy Editor responsible for social and interdisciplinary sciences in 2017.
-In 2018, he was awarded tenure and promoted to associate professor at the University of Colorado Boulder.
+At the University of Colorado Boulder, he was awarded tenure and promoted to associate professor in 2018, and promoted to full professor in 2022.

-Clauset is best known for work done with Cosma Shalizi and Mark Newman on developing rigorous statistics tests for the presence of a power law pattern in empirical data, and for showing that many distributions that were claimed to be power laws actually were not.
+Clauset is best known for work done with Cosma Shalizi and Mark Newman in 2009 on developing rigorous statistics tests for the presence of a power law pattern in empirical data, and for showing that many distributions that were claimed to be power laws actually were not.
+In 2019, he used these techniques to show that most real-world networks do not exhibit the predicted power-law degree distribution of the popular scale-free network model in network science.
 He is also known for his work on developing algorithms for detecting community structure in complex networks, particularly a model of hierarchical clustering in networks developed with Cristopher Moore and Mark Newman.
 In other work, Clauset is known for his specific discovery, with Maxwell Young and Kristian Skrede Gleditsch, that the frequency and severity of terrorist events worldwide follows a power-law distribution.
-This discovery was summarized by Nate Silver in his popular science book The Signal and the Noise.
+This discovery was summarized by Nate Silver in his popular science book The Signal and the Noise and discussed by Steven Pinker in his controversial book Better Angels of our Nature.
+Since 2015, Clauset has been active in the metascience community, contributing a number of studies of scientific careers, and the role of prestige in shaping productivity, prominence, attrition, and the spread of ideas.

 In January 2020, Clauset's work on scale-free networks and the distribution of terrorist events garnered public attention after two of his papers were cited in the blog of British political advisor Dominic Cummings.
 The blog post was released as part of an advertisement searching for "data scientists, project managers, policy experts, assorted weirdos", with Clauset's papers being cited as examples of work potential candidates should be aware of for use in public policy.
-In response, Clauset stated that the "paper on scale-free networks is not directly relevant to government policy … Cummings is using our paper as an example of using careful statistical and computational analyses of large and diverse data sets to reassess ideas that may be accepted as conventional wisdom."
-Clauset added that "in many cases, we don’t understand causality well enough to formulate a policy that will not do more damage than good."
+In response, Clauset stated that the "paper on scale-free networks is not directly relevant to government policy ...
+Cummings is using our paper as an example of using careful statistical and computational analyses of large and diverse data sets to reassess ideas that may be accepted as conventional wisdom."
+Clauset added that "in many cases, we don't understand causality well enough to formulate a policy that will not do more damage than good."